simeon-kristoffersen-boost/json-files/README.md

-This repository is filled with various JSON files to be used in course examples and assignements.
+This repository is filled with various Code examples and accompanying JSON files to be used in course examples and assignements.